pramodhgopal/5301-Final-Project/README.md

 The analysis was done in RStudio and the resulting Rmd file was saved to this repository.

-### The rmd document is meant to be used in RStudio to reproduce my findings from this data set.
+### The Rmd document is meant to be used in RStudio to reproduce my findings from this data set.

 Also included the powerpoint presentation for reference